 - Projects from colleges that are primarily for academic credit are not eligible

 - Commission grants to any established arts organization in one year will total no more than 30 percent of that organization’s income for the previous year.
 Most grantees receive much less than 30 percent of their income in Commission grants.

-- Applications for Projects involving PreK-12 Students must be filed under the Artist in Education Program
+- Applications for Projects involving PreK-12 Students or adults, with identified learning goals, must be filed under the Artist in Education Program

 Back to top